 Likewise, we seek to know our families well.
 To know their home circumstances and where they are facing difficulty, we will offer Early Help to prevent small challenges becoming a more significant concern.

-We very much recognise that it can happen here and when it does, we are here to provide the necessary support to ensure that the negative impact of adverse childhood experiences is limited and that all children thrive.
+We very much recognise that it can happen here and when it does, we provide the necessary support, or seek support from elsewhere, to ensure that the negative impact of adverse childhood experiences is limited and that all children thrive.

 Any concerns are approached with a professional curiosity, which may involve discussions between a child and familiar member of staff and asking parents to meet with use to discuss concerns we may have.
-We hope that these efforts are understood by parents as our absolute commitment to ensure that no child is harmed or suffers.
+We hope that these efforts are understood by parents as our absolute commitment to ensure that no child is harmed, suffers or is at risk of harm.

 Our Jigsaw PSHE program of study is tailored to inform our pupils of appropriate and inappropriate behaviours so that they learn how to care for and take of themselves.
 Our curriculum teaches pupils to question, challenge and be confident in themselves.
 It equips children with the ability to reason and the knowledge to gain a broader understanding of the world.
 Through our enrichment program, we provide a wealth of opportunities to develop interests, talents and to grow in confidence as individuals.